chronoscz/Fairtris/README.md

 # Default controls

 **Fairtris** is controlled by the keyboard by default, and if a game controller is plugged in and set as main input device, also with it.
-All the game menus can be operated with both devices, while the game can only be played using the main input device.
-The control looks the same as in emulators (e.g. in **FCEUX**), where one set of keyboard keys or controller buttons is used for navigating in the menu and for playing.
+All the game menus can be operated with both devices, while the game can only be played using the main input device, selected in the **[Game options](game-options)** menu.
+The control looks the same as in emulators (e.g. in **[FCEUX](http://fceux.com/)**), where one set of keys or controller buttons is used for navigating in the game menu and for playing.

 To navigate in the menu, use the <kbd>↑</kbd> <kbd>↓</kbd> keys to change the selected item and <kbd>←</kbd> <kbd>→</kbd> to change the value of the current option.
 If you want to enter the selected option, press the <kbd>Enter</kbd> key.
 To go back to the previous menu, press the <kbd>Escape</kbd> key.
 When mapping keys and buttons, if you want to leave the button unmapped, use the <kbd>Backspace</kbd> key to clear the mapping.